 Did you know?
+(Anecdotes and Short Extracts)

 Note: For details about the books mentioned in these anecdotes, see the book list given in the 'Selected Bibliography' section of this website (also under the 'OTHER' option).